Our Charities

 With your generous support, we’ll fund our charities’ work for years to come

-The BRIT Trust is the principal charity of the UK recorded music industry, with the key aim of improving lives through the power of music and the creative arts.
+The BRIT Trust is the principal charity of the UK recorded music industry, and was set up by UK record labels and the BPI in 1989 with the key aim of improving lives through the power of music and the creative arts.

 Original, responsible, ambitious: The BRIT School is vocational, academic, inclusive and free.